-If you cannot reach the resident on call, go to the nearest Emergency Department.
+If you cannot reach your surgeon or the clinic, go to the nearest Emergency Department.

 Your incision(s) are warm, red or you see pus coming from it.

 You have a temperature higher than 38°C/100.4°F.

 You have bright red vaginal bleeding, more vaginal bleeding or foul smelling vaginal discharge.